Facilitators' Toolkit

 Reflection can be used for many things including:

-• Allowing us to improve our own practice to gain better outcomes in the future
+• Improving practice to gain better outcomes in the future

-• Increasing our awareness of our abilities and attributes and our evidence for these
+• Increasing awareness of abilities and attributes and evidence for these

-• Evaluating the quality and success of our action plans
+• Evaluating the quality and success of action plans

 The sections below the video explore this in more detail with information, advice, and actions you can take.